 - Mute All / Unmute All: Mute or unmute all participants currently in the meeting.

 - Mute participants on entry (highly recommended): Automatically mute participants as they join the meeting.
 Useful for keeping a controlled, organized meeting without disruptive audio from joining participants.

 - Disallow participants to unmute themselves (highly recommended): Participants can unmute themselves within a meeting by default.
 It is recommended to not allow users to unmute themselves to better control audible outbursts and unneeded interruptions within a meeting.

 - Lock meeting: Don't allow other participants to join an in progress meeting.
 This will shut out any and all persons who my want to join a meeting after the start time.

-Password protection prevents this by adding an additional layer of security to your meeting.
-The more complex the password the less likely someone unknown can enter.
+Password protection prevents this by providing an additional layer of security to your meeting.
+The more complex the password, the less likely someone unknown can enter.

 - Better Password